RikDuijm/trail-running/README.md

 This website is about the hobby of the customer.
 Therefore, the selection of photos is hugely important.
 The customer has to get a positive feeling and should get activated and inspirated on the website.
 Photos should show nature and landscape on it's best.

 - **Presenting the content**\
-The website offers a lot of different content.
-Therefore it should be very easy to navigate.
-I chose to present the different sections of the website very clearly on the homepage.
+	-   The website offers a lot of different content.
+Therefore it should be very easy to navigate:
+	-   I chose to present the different sections of the website very clearly on the homepage.

-In the section Inspiration the subsections are presented likewise.
+	-   In the section Inspiration the subsections are presented likewise.

-In the section Discounts the categories (clothes, shoes, events, accessories) are not ordered right now (this would mean I would have to create a lot of content, which is not the purpose of the project), but it would be logical to do the same.
+	-   In the section Discounts the categories (clothes, shoes, events, accessories) are not ordered right now (this would mean I would have to create a lot of content, which is not the purpose of the project), but it would be logical to do the same.

-The events calendar only shows a search functionality to not overwhelm the senses with a long lists of events and the page that present all the user profiles is very similar.
+	-   The events calendar only shows a search functionality to not overwhelm the senses with a long lists of events.
+The page that present all the user profiles is very similar.

 ### <a name="wireframes"></a>Wireframes
 This is a mobile first app, but many customers will also use tablet or desktop.
 The whole design and the choices I made are based on that assumption.
 I made four mobile wireframes.
 As I made these, it became clear that the design of the different pages was always based on the same characteristics.
 Therefore, to make the most of my time, I decided not to make more wireframes.